Tillered Docs

 cluster sync

-Trigger cluster synchronization.
-Required scope: urn:tillered:arctic:admin
+Trigger immediate cluster synchronization.
+Required scope: urn:tillered:arctic:admin.

 arctic cluster sync